Generic Name: oxycodone and ibuprofen (Oral route)

 - For pain:

-- Adults and teenagers 14 years of age and older—One tablet every 4 to 6 hours as needed.
+- Adults and children 14 years of age and older—1 tablet every 4 to 6 hours as needed.
 However, the dose is usually not more than 4 tablets per day, and should not be taken for longer than 7 days, unless directed by your doctor.

-- Children and teenagers younger than 14 years of age—Use and dose must be determined by your doctor.
+- Children and children younger than 14 years of age—Use and dose must be determined by your doctor.